DR. JULIAN SAPORITI

 Will you ever perform more 'No-No Boy' concerts?

 Yes, but it has to be a special occasion.
 Usually, it's part of a teaching residency, where I visit a campus for a few days, work with colleagues on the faculty and their students, and present a concert as part of that experience.
-I don't have any interest in the self-promotion or full time musician lifestyle.

 The material of your songs can be very heavy emotionally and historically.
 How do you deal with that and keep going?

-I don’t.
+I don’t/didn't.
 That’s part of the reason why I don’t tour and don’t plan to release any more music from this project.
 Every concert, between the storytelling, the teaching, the projected archival images, and of course the songs, every show is an emotional net loss.
 It’s breathing life into tragic events over and over, some of them very personal to my family and friends.
 I didn’t mind doing it at first because I felt like it was important to teach these histories of war and immigration and empire to as many folks as I could, but soon it became too much.
 I had a lot of trouble dealing with doing this show night after night.
 But a lot of the songs I wrote for the project have been recorded and so people can listen to them and teachers can use them to teach.

 How many songs have you written for No-No Boy?